 Join world travelers Jennifer Spelman and Derek Baron on a winding journey into the heart of Morocco and through a kaleidoscope of vibrant colors, enticing aromas, and evocative sounds.
 We venture deep into the markets and side streets of ancient cities, straight across the mesmerizing dunes of the Sahara Desert, over towering mountain ranges, and into isolated villages and valleys home to a traditional way of life that few visitors have the chance to experience.

-Our eighth day is a portrait photographer’s delight, and we focus our attention and cameras on the families that live in the small villages in the Dades Valley.
+Our ninth day is a portrait photographer’s delight, and we focus our attention and cameras on the families that live in the small villages in the Dades Valley.
 In addition to being invited into Berber and Bedouin homes, we make portraits of locals among the spectacular rock formations.
 A relaxing picnic lunch alongside a nearby stream and an afternoon of hiking Monkey Fingers Gorge or a cooking class hosted in a private residence rounds out this special day.

 Next, magic and mystery loom large ahead of us.
 We depart the Dades Valley and again cross the Atlas Mountains, stopping in the UNESCO-recognized village of Ait-Benhaddou, known for its traditional mud-brick homes and as the location of many movies, including Lawrence of Arabia and Gladiator.
 As the light fades, we enter the most beloved city in all of Morocco—Marrakech.
-Our finals days are spent exploring this enchanting metropolis of incredible architecture, bustling markets, centuries-old crafts, constant celebrations, intense colors and aromas, and an infectious positive energy.
+Our final days are spent exploring this enchanting metropolis of incredible architecture, bustling markets, centuries-old crafts, constant celebrations, intense colors and aromas, and an infectious positive energy.
 Marrakech dazzles all the senses, and we record stories of the city through our images.

 Morocco is situated at the very intersection of Europe and Africa, a place of preserved traditions and warm hospitality and the perfect backdrop for capturing memorable photographs.
 From Bedouin to Berber to Gnawa communities, this promises to be an unforgettable journey.